Mr-Me-Project/Call-For-Code-2021-Final-Submission/README.md

 ### How can technology help?

-Global data storage, retrival and predictive analysis is best done with Open source and Cloud technology especially with artificial intelligence and machine learning.
+Global data storage, retrieval and predictive analysis are best done with Open source and Cloud technology especially with artificial intelligence and machine learning.

 ### The idea